Louise Glück – O jardim

 Agora a terra reluz como a lua,

-como matéria morta incrustada de luz.
+como matéria morta crivada de luz.

-Você pode fechar seus olhos agora.
+Você pode fechar os olhos agora.

-e a reivindicação por trás deles.
+e a demanda por trás deles.

-Eu lhe mostrei o que você quer:
+Mostrei-lhe o que você deseja:

-ausência de crença, mas capitulação
+ausência de crença, mas submissão

-perante a autoridade, a qual depende da violência.
+à autoridade, que depende da violência.

 Trad.: Nelson Santander